maxvollmer/Half-Life-VR/README.txt

 *******************
 THIRD PARTIES BELOW

-(Full licenses where applicable in folder vr/licenses)
+(Full licenses where applicable in licenses folder)

 ====
 Female scientist audio files recorded by Katie Otten: https://www.katieotten.com/.
 They are based on the original scientist audio files for Half-Life by Valve.